 If your block doesn’t currently have a captain, why not consider becoming block captain?
 If you are worried that you don’t have enough time, consider joining one of your neighbors to serve as co-captains.
 Contact the SNIA office for assistance or let us know if you are interested in becoming a block captain.

 Below are some tips and resources from the Neighborhood Stabilization Team that can help you organize your block.

 About Block Units

 A block unit is about neighbors knowing each other, people watching out for each other.
-It is people working together to clean alleys, plant trees and flowers or working with City government to meet area needs.
-It is where we live, raise our families, where we work and play.
+It is people coming together to clean alleys, plant trees and flowers, or work with City government to meet area needs.
+It is where we live, raise our families, work, and play.
 What happens on one block affects the street, which affects the neighborhood, which in turn affects the whole of St. Louis.
 The stronger our blocks, the stronger our City.
-Block Units create the foundation for a stronger, safer and more vital neighborhood.
-It is the building block of a neighborhood organization.
+Block Units create the foundation for a stronger, safer, and more vital neighborhood.
+They are the building blocks of a neighborhood organization.

 Organizing your block

 - Shaw Neighborhood Improvement Association – 314-771-3101 or email@example.com

 - Neighborhood Stabilization Team – 314-657-1392: Facilitate city service delivery and work with you to resolve problems